pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

-To avoid introducing a new string dtype while other discussions and changes are in flux (eventually making pyarrow a required dependency? adopting `pd.NA` as the default missing value sentinel? using the new NumPy 2.0 capabilities? overhauling all our dtypes to use a logical data type system?), we could also delay introducing a default string dtype until there is more clarity in those other discussions.
+To avoid introducing a new string dtype while other discussions and changes are in flux (eventually making pyarrow a required dependency? adopting `pd.NA` as the default missing value sentinel? using the new NumPy 2.0 capabilities? overhauling all our dtypes to use a logical data type system?), introducing a default string dtype could also be delayed until there is more clarity in those other discussions.

 However:

-1. Delaying has a cost: it further postpones introducing a dedicated string dtype that has massive benefits for our users, both in usability as (for the significant part of the user base that has PyArrow installed) in performance.
+1. Delaying has a cost: it further postpones introducing a dedicated string dtype that has massive benefits for users, both in usability as (for the significant part of the user base that has PyArrow installed) in performance.
-2. In case we eventually transition to use `pd.NA` as the default missing value sentinel, we will need a migration path for _all_ our data types, and thus the challenges around this will not be unique to the string dtype and therefore not a reason to delay this.
+2. In case pandas eventually transitions to use `pd.NA` as the default missing value sentinel,  a migration path for _all_ our data types will be needed, and thus the challenges around this will not be unique to the string dtype and therefore not a reason to delay this.

-Making this change now for 3.0 will benefit the majority of our users, while coming at a cost for a part of the users who already started using the `"string"` dtype (they will have to update their code to continue to the variant using `pd.NA`, see the "Backward compatibility" section below).
+Making this change now for 3.0 will benefit the majority of users, while coming at a cost for a part of the users who already started using the `"string"` or `pd.StringDtype()` dtype (they will have to update their code to continue to the variant using `pd.NA`, see the "Backward compatibility" section below).

 ### Why not use the existing StringDtype with `pd.NA`?